popskraft/nutcracker/content/nitrile-gloves.md

 savings:
   title: "Save up to $3,500 a year"
   subtitle: "Special offer for car dealerships!"
-  description: "Every dollar matters in a competitive market, and we're thrilled to share a cost-saving opportunity that can make a real difference in your bottom line.
-As an example, on gloves alone, our team analyzed the numbers and found that by reducing the standard $12 per box price to just $4.99, businesses can save up to $1,850 annually.
-Depending on usage, **total savings range from $875 to $3,500 per year**."
   image: "/images/carflag.jpg"
   imageAlt: "Big Savings"
+  description: >
+    Every dollar matters in a competitive market, and we’re thrilled to share a cost-saving opportunity that can make a real difference in your bottom line.
+As an example, on gloves alone, our team analyzed the numbers and found that by reducing the standard $18 per box price to just $4.99, businesses can save up to $1,850 annually.
+Depending on usage, **total savings range from $875 to $3,500 per year.**

 # testimonials section
 testimonials: